LostByteSoft/ConvertAACtoAC3/readme.md

 ---------------------------------------------

 	testfile.aac51.mkv
-		Audio in .mp4a (aac 6 ch), so you can tet with this file for convert, extract er turn.
+		Audio in .mp4a (aac 6 ch), so you can tet with this file for convert, extract or turn.

 Others files:
 ---------------------------------------------